SSBJ Standards finalized - Complete version! Detailed explanation of the sustainability disclosure obligation and key points

 Differences and Consistency with IFRS-S Standards

-The SSBJ standard largely follows the Contents of the IFRS-S standard, but includes some additional provisions tailored to the circumstances of Japanese companies and information users.
-For example, with regard to GHG Scope 2 emission amount in the climate-related disclosure standard, calculations based on the market standard (based on the Emission intensity of the contracted electricity menu) in the GHG Protocol are permitted, and for Scope 3, as mentioned above, disclosure of a breakdown by 15 categories is required.
+The SSBJ standards largely follow the Contents of the IFRS-S standards, but include some additional provisions tailored to the circumstances of Japanese companies and information users.
+For example, with regard to GHG Scope 2 emission amount in the climate-related disclosure standards, calculations based on the market standard (based on the Emission intensity of the contracted electricity menu) under the GHG Protocol are permitted, and for Scope 3, as mentioned above, disclosure of a breakdown by 15 categories is required.

 In relation to climate-related physical risks and opportunities and transition risks, IFRS-S standards require disclosure of numerical values and percentages of assets or business activity, but SSBJ standards also allow disclosure of "information on size" instead of quantitative data.
 In addition, if compensation-related evaluation items are incorporated into executive compensation but it is not possible to distinguish between climate-related and other evaluation items, it is possible to disclose the entire evaluation items.

-The exposure draft of the SSBJ standards had striking differences from the IFRS-S standards, but the final standards have a number of points where consistency has been prioritized.
-Unlike the GHG Protocol, when using calculation methods that are required to be reported to the government under the Act on Promotion of Global Warming Countermeasures (Global Warming Countermeasures Global Warming Countermeasure), even if the calculation period does not match the reporting period of sustainability-related financial disclosures (and related financial statements) based on the SSBJ standards, it is required to align them with the reporting period of the SSBJ disclosures (estimated calculations are permitted).
-Requirements in the exposure draft, such as resilience assessments for each reporting period and disclosure of total GHG emission amount Scope 1, 2, and 3, have been deleted. * 1
+The exposure draft of the SSBJ standards had striking differences from the IFRS-S standards, but the final standards show some points where consistency has been prioritized.
+Unlike the GHG Protocol, when using calculation methods that are required to be reported to the government under the Act on Promotion of Global Warming Countermeasures (Global Global Warming Countermeasure), even if the calculation period does not match the reporting period of sustainability-related financial disclosures (and related financial statements) based on the SSBJ standards, it is required to align them with the reporting period of the SSBJ disclosures (estimated calculations are permitted).
+Requirements in the exposure draft, such as resilience assessments for each reporting period and disclosure of total GHG emission amount Scope 1, 2, and 3, have been deleted. *1

 |